Perfection of planned layout is achieved only by institutions on the point of collapse.

 A references section is one such section.

-Your certificates and other valid documents are proof enough and so you do not need to put references on your resume.
+Your certificates and other valid documents are proof enough and so you do not need to put references on your standard resume.

 Personal Details Resume Section

-Although it sounds basic, yet many resumes manage to leave out contact details or other such important information.
+Although it sounds basic, yet many standard resumes manage to leave out contact details or other such important information.
 The header is the most primary resume section since you shall not be contacted by a recruiter in case these details are missing.

 It comprises your name and contact information – such as your phone number, e-mail address, current location (city and state).
-You may even include your LinkedIn URL, but only if you think it'll bolster your chances.
+You may even want to include your LinkedIn URL, but only if you think it'll bolster your chances.

 There's no point in mentioning your LinkedIn if you'll only be redirecting the recruiter to an empty profile that was last updated months ago.

-Mentioning your age and date of birth in your resume depends on the industry which you are in and the country which you are targeting.
+Mentioning your age and date of birth in your resume sections depends on the industry which you are in and the country which you are targeting.
 In the US for instance, it's forbidden to mention personal details like race, sex, age, etc. to reduce instances of personal bias during the screening of candidates.

 In the UAE and Mid-east though, they also ask for your passport details.
 So read up on the prevalent industry norms before you go about adding more information in this section.